 The library will actively engage with students so they may develop into information fluent, socially aware lifelong learners.
 Such learners will be able to critically evaluate information to make a difference in the world around them.
 By creating a welcoming physical and virtual space, the library will become an active and vibrant part of the AUM academic community.

 About the Library

-The Antioch University Midwest Library daily lives its stated mission of empowering “… the teaching mission and intellectual culture of the AUM community through availability to an organized collection of information, as well as instruction in its access, relevance and evaluation,” and the University Vision of “…fostering academic excellence and providing socially responsive, flexible, and innovative education programs for adult learners.”
+The Antioch University McGregor Library daily lives its stated mission of empowering “… the teaching mission and intellectual culture of the AUM community through availability to an organized collection of information, as well as instruction in its access, relevance and evaluation,” and the University Vision of “…fostering academic excellence and providing socially responsive, flexible, and innovative education programs for adult learners.”

 Antioch University Midwest is an active member of OhioLINK; a consortium of 89 universities and colleges, several public libraries and the State Library of Ohio.
 Together, the member libraries and their students have access to nearly 50 million books, 17,000 e-journals, 100 research databases and 81,000 e-books, thousands of digital images and videos, as well as over 39,000 dissertations and theses from around the state.
 Any item not in OhioLINK may be requested through the University-wide We Deliver (Interlibrary Loan) program.
 The library shares in an automated integrated library cataloging system through being a member of the Ohio Private Academic Library (OPAL) system.

 The Writing Center is located inside, but not run by, the library.
 Tutors are available both in-person as well as through the Virtual Writing Center for individual assistance regarding formatting, citation help, proofreading, general thesis development and suggestions for improving writing skills and confidence.